 Summary: In Larimer County, retail sales bottomed out in April 2020 and have been above 2019 levels since June 2020.
-In Weld County, retail sales also bottomed out in April 2020 but remained lower than 2019 levels until April 2021, with the exception of December.
-Currently, retail sales in both counties are well above 2019 levels.
+In Weld County, retail sales also bottomed out in April 2020 but were slower to recover.
+Currently, retail sales in both counties are well above 2019 levels, even when adjusted for inflation.

-Source: Colorado Department of Revenue Frequency: monthly, 2-month delay Updated: 08/03/2022
+Source: Colorado Department of Revenue Frequency: monthly, 2-month delay Updated: 10/10/2022